pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 * What are some benefits of using CLI?
 * What are some pitfalls of using CLI?
 * What are a few commands you can use to copy assets to an S3 bucket?
+* What are the various output formats a command can have?